Signs of low progesterone & how to increase progesterone levels

 2. Boost your magnesium levels:

 Magnesium is essential for optimal hormone production and estrogen metabolism.
 Eat more legumes, avocado, dark chocolate, leafy green veggies.
+Or supplement monthly with a high quality magnesium glycinate.

 3. Support your adrenal & thyroid function